Student's t-test: Two-sample t-tests

 Type I error of unpaired and paired two-sample t-tests as a function of the correlation.
 The simulated random numbers originate from a bivariate normal distribution with a variance of 1.
 The significance level is 5% and the number of cases is 60.

 Power of unpaired and paired two-sample t-tests as a function of the correlation.
 The simulated random numbers originate from a bivariate normal distribution with a variance of 1 and a deviation of the expected value of 0.4.
 The significance level is 5% and the number of cases is 60.

-A two-sample location test of the null hypothesis such that the means of two populations are equal.
+A two-sample location test of the null hypothesis that the means of two populations are equal.
 All such tests are usually called Student's t-tests, though strictly speaking that name should only be used if the variances of the two populations are also assumed to be equal; the form of the test used when this assumption is dropped is sometimes called Welch's t-test.
 These tests are often referred to as unpaired or independent samples t-tests, as they are typically applied when the statistical units underlying the two samples being compared are non-overlapping.

 Two-sample t-tests for a difference in means involve independent samples (unpaired samples) or paired samples.
 Paired t-tests are a form of blocking, and have greater power (probability of avoiding a type II error, also known as a false negative) than unpaired tests when the paired units are similar with respect to "noise factors" (see confounder) that are independent of membership in the two groups being compared.
 In a different context, paired t-tests can be used to reduce the effects of confounding factors in an observational study.